 No matter the situation, the specialists at 211 listen, identify underlying problems, and connect people in need with resources and services in their community that improve their lives.
 In 2020 alone, more than 260,000 people called or texted 211 for help, and over 170,000 users searched PA 211’s publicly available community resource database at pa211.org.
-Check out interactive data explaining community needs and PA 211’s COVID-19 response.
+Check out interactive data explaining community needs and PA 211’s 2020 COVID-19 response.

 Each year, 16 million people in the United States dial 211 for help with basic needs like food and shelter or emergency services.
 211 Counts is the first tool to provide real-time, searchable and visual presentations of data from 211 call centers across the nation.
 Using 211 Counts, you’ll find a snapshot of community-specific needs displayed by ZIP code, region or call center as recently as yesterday, enabling you to easily check trends, make comparisons and share information.
 211 Counts works with PA 211 to share this information with community leaders and service agencies.
 Visit pa.211counts.org.

 How is the data collected?